 Allergic to Western medications.
 If you are allergic to antibiotics you may not be able to undergo Western drug treatment for parasites.

 Drug-resistant parasites.
-Post unsuccessful treatment where the drugs did not work), Chinese medicine is one of the few treatment options available.
+Post unsuccessful treatment where the drugs did not work, Chinese medicine is one of the few treatment options available.

 Protection against future infections.
 Getting rid of a parasite in no way provides immunity for future infections.
 The best ‘immunity’ is to build up your body’s immune system to fight off or keep new infections at bay.

-The body is quite capable of dealing with and keeping in check many parasites if you immunity is strong enough.
+The body is quite capable of dealing with and keeping in check many parasites if your immunity is strong enough.
 The Chinese medicine focus is on strengthening your body and immune system to keep you well.

 If you are suffering from the effects of parasites (or even suspect that you are) make an initial appointment to see us about it.
-We can organise tests, refer for medications if required and treat you directly with acupuncture and Chinese herbs.
+We can organise tests, refer for medications if required and treat you with acupuncture and Chinese herbs.